AI alignment: Emergent goals

 One challenge in aligning AI systems is the potential for unanticipated goal-directed behavior to emerge.
 As AI systems scale up, they may acquire new and unexpected capabilities, including learning from examples on the fly and adaptively pursuing goals.
 This raises concerns about the safety of the goals or subgoals they would independently formulate and pursue.

 Alignment research distinguishes between the optimization process, which is used to train the system to pursue specified goals, and emergent optimization, which the resulting system performs internally.
 Carefully specifying the desired objective is called outer alignment, and ensuring that hypothesized emergent goals would match the system's specified goals is called inner alignment.

 If they occur, one way that emergent goals could become misaligned is goal misgeneralization, in which the AI system would competently pursue an emergent goal that leads to aligned behavior on the training data but not elsewhere.
 Goal misgeneralization can arise from goal ambiguity (i.e. non-identifiability).
 Even if an AI system's behavior satisfies the training objective, this may be compatible with learned goals that differ from the desired goals in important ways.
 Since pursuing each goal leads to good performance during training, the problem becomes apparent only after deployment, in novel situations in which the system continues to pursue the wrong goal.
 The system may act misaligned even when it understands that a different goal is desired, because its behavior is determined only by the emergent goal.
 Such goal misgeneralization presents a challenge: an AI system's designers may not notice that their system has misaligned emergent goals since they do not become visible during the training phase.

 Goal misgeneralization has been observed in some language models, navigation agents, and game-playing agents.
 It is sometimes analogized to biological evolution.
 Evolution can be seen as a kind of optimization process similar to the optimization algorithms used to train machine learning systems.
 In the ancestral environment, evolution selected genes for high inclusive genetic fitness, but humans pursue goals other than this.
 Fitness corresponds to the specified goal used in the training environment and training data.
 But in evolutionary history, maximizing the fitness specification gave rise to goal-directed agents, humans, who do not directly pursue inclusive genetic fitness.
 Instead, they pursue goals that correlate with genetic fitness in the ancestral "training" environment: nutrition, sex, and so on.
-The human environment has changed: a distribution shift has occurred.
+The human environment has changed: a distributional shift has occurred.
 They continue to pursue the same emergent goals, but this no longer maximizes genetic fitness.
 The taste for sugary food (an emergent goal) was originally aligned with inclusive fitness, but it now leads to overeating and health problems.
 Sexual desire originally led humans to have more offspring, but they now use contraception when offspring are undesired, decoupling sex from genetic fitness.

 Researchers aim to detect and remove unwanted emergent goals using approaches including red teaming, verification, anomaly detection, and interpretability.
 Progress on these techniques may help mitigate two open problems: